hamzaafzaalofficial/NLP-driven-Automated-Compliance-Reporting-with-ELK-Stack/README.md

 # ELK Stack for Log Management with NLP Integration and Automated Reporting
+## Learn More
+For a detailed explanation of this project, check out my [LinkedIn article](https://www.linkedin.com/pulse/nlp-driven-automated-compliance-reporting-elk-stack-hamza-afzal-bi0me).

 ## Architecture Diagram
 *(See reference in image files attached)*